tmeissner/formal_hw_verification/README.md

 ### fifo
 A simple synchronous FIFO with various checks for write/read pointers, data and flags.

+### vai_fifo
+A simple FIFO with valid-accept interface.
+Consists of the fifo unit and some glue logic doing fifo<->vai interface conversion.

 ### vai_reg
 A simple register file with VAI (valid-accept-interface) which serves as test design to try formal verification of FSMs.